 7) Recovery After Exercise – Another very common use of this versatile powder formulation is as a recovery snack following exercise.
 Many people fail to refuel following a training session and miss the vital window when the body needs specific fuel to repair muscles and replenish glycogen stores.
 For fuelling after exercise mix UltraMeal with fruit juice.

 UltraMeal – Top Ways to Mix into a Delicious Drink!

-3) Add a few slices of freshly chopped banana, some frozen raspberries and oat milk to the banana flavour for a thicker shake.
+2) Add a few slices of freshly chopped banana, some frozen raspberries and oat milk to the vanilla flavour for a thicker fruity shake.

-4) Vanilla UltraMeal blends well with water, frozen berries and ground flaxseeds / a dash of flaxseed oil for an extra hit of antioxidants and essential fats.
+3) Vanilla UltraMeal blends well with water, frozen berries and ground flaxseeds / a dash of flaxseed oil or avocado for an extra hit of antioxidants and essential fats.